 The Ringer Board is a hole-by-hole record of your personal game improvements (stroke for stroke) through the season.
-This is open to all members.
-Scores from club play (9 or 18 holes)

-or weekend club tournaments may be used.
+This is available to all members.
+Scores from club play (9 or 18 holes) or weekend club tournaments may be entered.
 The competition commences with the first day of club play and concludes mid-September.
+The Ringer Board is available as a MS Excel spreadsheet (electronic version) or as a hard copy.
+Prizes will be awarded, by flights, at the year-end banquet.